 While changes to the outside were minimal and changes to the inside almost non-existent, the 2019 Ranger brought in a completely new selection of engines, all based on the 2.0-litre EcoBlue turbodiesels already fitted in the Transit large van and Transit Custom medium van.

-As a result, maximum power output is now 213hp, while the standard six-speed manual gearbox can be replaced on some models by a new 10-speed automatic at extra cost.
+As a result, maximum power output is now 213hp, while the standard six-speed manual gearbox can be replaced on some models by an impressive new 10-speed automatic at extra cost.

-The old 3.2-litre five-cylinder motor remained available (on the Wildtrak trim level only) until May 2020, but the original 2.2-litre four-cylinder engines are now gone from the Ranger altogether.
+The old 3.2-litre five-cylinder motor remained available (on the Wildtrak trim level only) until May 2020, but the original 2.2-litre four-cylinder engines were dropped immediately.
 You can read more about these earlier engines below.

 The Raptor is so comprehensively different to the standard Ranger we've dealt with it in a separate review.

 The Ranger is sold in Regular Cab, Super Cab and Double Cab body styles - the first two more often known as single-cab and crew-cab pickup configurations - plus a chassis cab from 2021.
 Trim levels range from basic working specifications to fully-loaded lifestyle models.
 There is a Ford Ranger to suit every kind of buyer.